prasannspv/Covid-Recovery-Dashboard-DVA/README.txt

 Covid-Recovery-Dashboard-DVA
 Overview

 We have built a "COVID recovery dashboard" to help businesses take decisions to recover from the pandemic and return to the new normalcy.
 We have used an innovative approach by combining various factors to predict and guide the public to make meaningful decisions.

 Dashboard

 Dashboard link: https://covid-recovery-dashboard.herokuapp.com/

 The dashboard has two sections:

 Key Performance Indicators
+Show various COVID statistics like new cases, deaths and sentiment polarity across various countries

 Prediction Engine
+To allow the users visualize the impact of strict and lenient policies for decision makers

 Data

 All the datasets required for visualization are present in the datasets folder

 Covid19 Cases:

 Download https://covid.ourworldindata.org/data/owid-covid-data.csv as owid-covid-data.csv

 Temeperature:

 Register an account at https://data.world/data-society/global-climate-change-data.
 Download "GlobalLandTemperaturesByCountry.csv".

 Tweets:

 Register an account and download all csvs at https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset

 The above dataset are downloaded and placed into the dataset folder.

 Installation and Execution

 Bringing up the dashboard is a simple two-step process:

 Install all the required packages: pip install -r requirements.txt Execute the dash app python app.py
 Data Extraction and Transformation

 The following data collection/analysis scripts need not be executed to view the final results.
 Added them here just for reference.

 Please navigate to code folder to execute the following scripts

 Infection/Policy Data

 main.py: To run the random forest feature selection and exponential smoothing.

 Inputs: dataset/GlobalLandTemperaturesByCountry.csv and dataset/final_op_sentiments_daily.csv